Curriculum Vitae

 Academic Appointments

-Assistant Professor, English Writing and Rhetoric, St. Edward’s University, Fall 2010 – Present
+Assistant Professor of English Writing and Rhetoric, School of Humanities, St. Edward’s University, Fall 2010 – Summer 2012

 Publications